-- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable) - ARM maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years) - Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Non-traditional credit is not permitted - Minimum 3% contribution from borrower's own funds.
+- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable) - DU Approve/Ineligible or LP Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines can now follow the AUS documentation requirements for income, assets and employment - ARM maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years) - Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Non-traditional credit is not permitted - Minimum 3% contribution from occupant borrower's own funds.
 Affordable Gift Feature (refer to Section 3.4.7.4 for requirements) permits 100% gift/grant for qualifying borrowers covering borrower contributions and reserves. - Geographic Exclusions: None

-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance Single Family or Condo \$417,000 97%/105% 680 45% Single Family Condo or Co-op \$417,000 95%/105% 640 45% Deimon Single Family Condo or Co-op \$417,000 90%/105% 640 45% Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance Two-Unit \$533,850 95%/105% 680 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible RESTRICTED MARKET GUIDELINES There are no markets identified as restricted.
-Refer to section 3.5.1 of the manual for details on documentation for specific types of income
+Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Primary Residence Purchase or Rate / Term Refinance Single Family or Condo \$417,000 97%/105% 680 45% Single Family Condo or Co-op \$417,000 95%/105% 640 45% Single Family Condo or Co-op \$417,000 90%/105% 640 45% Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance Two-Unit \$533,850 95%/105% 680 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible

-Refer to section 3.5.1 of the manual for details on documentation for specific types of income.

-Co-op properties are eligible in New York, New Jersey, Maryland, Illinois and Washington, D.C.

-Maximum 41% if the Affordable Gift Feature is utilized.
+- Refer to section 3.5.1 of the manual for details on documentation for specific types of income. - Co-op properties are eligible in New York, New Jersey, Maryland, Illinois and Washington, D.C. - Maximum 41% if the Affordable Gift Feature is utilized. - Maximum Amounts for AK and HI are \$625,500 (1 unit) and \$800,775 (2 units)